antron3000/devcash-bounties/2020/Dev Education/Tutorial1/README.md

 ```bash
 SKIP_WASM_BUILD=1 cargo check -p node-template-runtime
 ```
 :heavy_check_mark: We've made a clone of the Substrate node template

 :heavy_check_mark: We've learnt how to navigate our projects directory and how to configure our pallet

 :heavy_check_mark: We've included the ```pallet_contracts``` module to our runtime (_a pallet is just Substrate's terminology for a module.
 A pallet of pallets?
-Well, a rusty crate ofcourse_ :smirk:)
+Well, a rusty sturdy crate ofcourse_ :smirk:)

 :heavy_check_mark: We've learnt how to make use of cargo check while making changes to our runtime, to make sure we catch errors while we make progress

 **What's next?**